NURS FPX 4000 Assessment 4

 Unconscious Bias and Microaggressions

-It leads to biased perception, and it is an outcome of late diagnosis and treatment.
-Miscommunication, under-treatment, or inability to obtain proper care may result due to an assumption based on the socioeconomic background or ethnicity of a patient, and add to health disparities (Sim et al., 2021).
-Even though such microaggressions are small behaviors, they can affect patient trust, engagement, and health outcomes in a significant way.
+It leads to biased perception and is one of the side effects of late diagnosis and treatment.
+Miscommunication, under treatment, or inability to access adequate care can be caused by the assumption concerning the socioeconomic status or ethnicity of a patient, thereby becoming the cause of health disparities (Sim et al., 2021).
+Even though such microaggressions are small behaviors, they can potentially affect patient faith, participation, and health outcomes immensely.

-Among the microaggressions in a hospital environment, there is assuming that a person can do certain tasks or duties, depending on their age, race, or culture (Sim et al., 2021).
-An example is a nurse wearing a hijab with a professional badge and uniform, but is always mistaken for a housekeeping employee.
-This may damage the credibility and confidence of the provider due to such assumptions.
-One can even be told off-hand, as a young Asian male patient, that he or she has to be good at math, which does not have any negative effect on an individual, but only influences the formation of racial stereotypes.
+Assuming that a person can carry out certain tasks or duties because of their age, race, or culture is one of the microaggressions that can occur in a hospital (Sim et al., 2021).
+As an example, a nurse under a hijab wears a professional badge and uniform but is always mistaken to be a housekeeping personnel.
+These assumptions may damage the credibility and trustworthiness of the provider.
+The patient can also be told casually that a young Asian male should be good at math, which does not cause any harm to the individual; however, it creates racial stereotypes.

-Consisting of such subtle yet unrelenting interactions, a sense of being marginalized and untrusted may manifest, which does not allow patients and professionals to be related and engaged when in the healthcare setting (Sim et al., 2021).
-To reduce these microaggressions, we require a proactive education, understanding, and readiness to adopt inclusive communication.
+Consisting of these subtle but consistent exchanges, the sense of being locked out and mistrusted may develop so that patients and professionals are not connected and engaged in the healthcare setting (Sim et al., 2021).
+These microaggressions have to be reduced with the help of active education, empathy, and readiness to accept inclusive communication.

 Strategies for Overcoming Bias in Healthcare